Vizuetcfi/CS50_IPP_V/2. Functions, Variables/Lecture 0 - Functions, Variables.md

 * We are getting closer to the result we might intend!
 * You can learn more in Python’s documentation on [data types](https://docs.python.org/3/library/datatypes.html).

+---

+## Comments and Pseudocode
 ### Comments

+Comments are notes to yourself in your code and you include comments by way of a special symbol-- **in Python it's going to be the *hash* symbol, typically**-- and that allows you to write the equivalent of a note to yourself but in a way that's not going to break your code.
+The computer actually ignores your comment.
+It's just there for you, it's just there for your teacher, it's just there for your colleague with whom (*que*, *a quien*, *quien*, *cuyo*) you're sharing ultimately that code.

 * Comments are a way for programmers to track what they are doing in their programs and even inform others about their intentions for a block of code.
 In short, they are notes for yourself and others that will see your code!
 * You can add comments to your program to be able to see what it is that your program is doing.
 You might edit your code as follows: